arteria-project/arteria-packs/README.md

 # Then go to the vagrant synced folder which contains this code
 cd /arteria-packs

-# No you can start developing on the packs
+# Now you can start developing on the packs

+# Note that all the scripts run below this point assume that your current
+# working directory is the packs directory i.e. /arteria-packs in
+# the vagrant environment

 # Prepare the test environment environment (this only needs to be
 # done when setting up for the first time), run this:
 ./utils/prepare_test_env.sh

+# Note that this will checkout the st2 repo and create a virtual env called
+# venv in the working directory

 # Run the tests
 ./utils/run_tests.sh